Disney Vacation Club

 MouseOwners.com has a Rent/Trade/Transfer board where you may find a DVC member willing to rent out points.
 This is part of a very friendly discussion forum associated with an excellent site for DVC information.

 DIS Boards DVC rent/trade board.
 Be sure to read the FAQ (Frequently Asked Questions) post on that board before trying a rental.
-I recommend renting only from people who have participated on the DIS Boards for over a year and who have made a significant number of posts about general subjects (not just offers to rent).
+We recommend renting only from people who have participated on the DIS Boards for over a year and who have made a significant number of posts about general subjects (not just offers to rent).

 Redweek.com is a major site listing all sorts of timeshare rentals.
 You can look at general lists of available rentals without charge, but to see any specifics or learn how to contact the owners, you’ll have to pay $14.99 for a 1-year site membership.
 Thanks to Kent and Joyce A for the suggestion.